s8sg/goplug/README.md

 ![](https://github.com/swarvanusg/goplug/blob/master/doc/goplug_v2.png)

-GoPlug is a pure Go Plugin libary project that provides **flexibility**, **loose Coupling** and **moduler approach** of Building Software in/around Go.
+GoPlug is a pure Go Plugin library project that provides **flexibility**, **loose Coupling** and **moduler approach** of Building Software in/around Go.
 The goal of the project is to provide a simple, fast and a reliable plugin architecture that is independent of the platform.

 [![GoDoc](https://img.shields.io/badge/api-Godoc-blue.svg?style=flat-square)](https://godoc.org/github.com/swarvanusg/goplug)